satyasyahputra/satyasyahputra.github.io/page-assets/blogs/life-at-gojek.md

 Not long after acquired, there is a laid off announcement 😱 make me anxious.
 That is not funny, if I just join Gojek and laid off 😅.
 Fortunately, we from Moka is not included on laid off.

-Let's talk about culture, after has culture-shock experiences I'm feeling the culture in Gojek is good and might be fit with me.
+Let's talk about culture, after has culture-shock experiences I'm feeling the culture in Gojek is good and gradually fit with me.
+First one, we have unlimited leave.
+Second one, how we handle day-to-day & sprint is mature enough and not strict, but have priority.
+Third one, everyone in team so supportive.
+Those are three key what I learn to have work-life balance, have better mind map to prioritize task, and how handle incident / any issues in staging & production.